Austin Location

 Texas law treats driving under the influence seriously.
 A single conviction can appear on both your criminal record and your Texas (DPS) driving history.
 Each record serves a different function and influences employment, insurance, and future opportunities.

 A DUI can only be expunged in limited circumstances under Texas law.
-Generally, if the charge results in a conviction, expungement does not apply.
+Generally, if the charge results in a conviction, expunction does not apply.
 Expunction or nondisclosure may be available only when the case ends in dismissal, acquittal, or a deferred adjudication that qualifies for a nondisclosure order.
 Texas distinguishes between expunction and nondisclosure:

 Because eligibility depends on exact case outcomes, consulting a defense attorney who understands the procedural requirements in Travis County courts can help determine whether record relief remains an option.